 Creates Social Connections

-Walking is a great way to connect with friends and family members.
+Walking is a great way of connecting with friends and family members.
 It’s a social activity that can be enjoyed by people of all ages.
 Spending time outdoors also exposes you to fresh air and natural sunlight, both of which are good for your mental health.

 How to Walk 4 Miles a Day

-If your goal is to burn as many calories as possible, you need to include walking with good intensity and good form.
+If you want to increase your metabolism and burn more calories, you need to include walking with good intensity and good form.

 What Is Good Form for Walking 4 Miles a Day?